 Power Panel: There are two 120 Volt GFCI-protected household outlets, one 120 Volt 30 Ampere outlet, a 120/240 Volt 30 Ampere outlet, and one 120/240 Volt 50 Ampere outlet.
 Also, 12 Volt DC charging ports are there to charge external batteries.

 Along with power outlets, there is a voltmeter that shows the generator voltage.
 Moreover, the best part of its control panel is the voltage selector switch featured with MX2 technology.
-This unique switch allows operating the generator at full 120 Volts or 120 Volts and 240 Volts at the same time.
+This unique switch allows operating the generator at full 120 Volts or 120 Volts and 240 Volts simultaneously.
 This makes it a perfect generator for RV owners.

 Safety options: DuroMax XP12000EH includes low-oil shutdown and surge-arrest safety features.